SofteqDG/ios-objective-c-coding-style/README.md

 - (instancetype)initWith:(int)width and:(int)height;  // Never do this.
 ```

-Use `NSParameterAssert` for arguments that are critical for correct method execution
+Use `NSParameterAssert` for arguments that are critical for correct method execution.

 **For example:**